641i130/ddb-extraction/README.md

-# ddb-extraction
+Update:
 # Check out this modified version by [ain-soph](https://github.com/ain-soph)
 [github.com/ain-soph](https://github.com/ain-soph/ddb-extraction)
 They got the ddi extraction with naming samples down really well!!!
+---

+# ddb-extraction
-(Attempt to) Extract the samples of a DDB Vocaloid file.
-Help would be appreciated!
+~~(Attempt to) Extract the samples of a DDB Vocaloid file.
+Help would be appreciated!~~ This codebase is now out of date!
+Use the one linked above!

 ## Usage: